 What is Anxiety?

-Some anxiety is very brief and situational – like the feelings right before a major job interview.
+Some anxiety is very brief and situational – like the feeling right before a major job interview.
 It can also be more prolonged and diffuse as in the case of generalized anxiety disorder.

 Panic attacks are another type of anxiety.
 A panic attack is a normal physiological reaction but it occurs without a valid cue.